 Maqluba served in a platter garnished with almonds and parsley.
 Forks, water cups, a plate with almonds in it, and a bowl with cucumber and yogurt is on the right top side of the frame

-Chicken Machboos (Saudi Arabian Kabsa)
+Chicken Machboos (Rice & Chicken Kabsa)

-5 from 38 votes
+5 from 58 ratings

 This chicken Machboos is a popular Arabic rice dish.
 Onions, garlic, dry lime, cinnamon, cardamom and bay leaves are used to perfectly spice the rice to perfection.
 It’s served with chicken that’s been crisped up, along with toasted pine nuts and raisins.
 Such a soul satisfying dish and a must try for any lover of Arabic food!